Handel & Hendrix in London

 Attraction Type: Museum

-Location: between New Bond Street and Grosvenor Square
+Location: Between New Bond Street and Grosvenor Square.
+The nearest tube station is Bond Street.

 Photo Credit: David Ross and Britain Express